JohannesStutz/100-days-of-code/r1-log.md

 ### R1D30
 More work on CV project.
 Had some success with a custom U-Net architecture, but basically copy&pasted it, I wouldn't have been able to make it from scratch.
 Will try to understand every line though!

+### R1D31
+Actually nice results now thanks to longer training!
+Rest of the project is now understanding architecture details & documentation.